|Date of Birth||7 April 1933, Birmingham, Alabama, USA|

 - IMDb Mini Biography By: Gary Brumburgh / firstname.lastname@example.org

-Wayne Rogers is a well-known professional actor, who was one of the stars of the television series M*A*S*H*, a Broadway Producer and is now a news contributor to the Fox Network and has been involved in investment activities for over forty years.
-These include real estate development, business management of a number of motion picture personalities, as well as co-ventures with other prominent individuals and institutions.
+Wayne Rogers is a well-known professional actor who was one of the stars of the television series M*A*S*H* and a Broadway producer.
+He is now a contributor to the Fox Business News network and has been involved in investment activities for over forty years.
+These include real estate development, business management of a number of motion picture personalities, and co-ventures with other prominent individuals and institutions.
 During this period, he has also been involved in developing and managing his own business ventures.
 He is presently Chairman of Wayne M. Rogers & Co, an investment strategy firm, and C.E.O. and Chairman of Stop-N-Save, LLC, which owns and operates convenience stores in the Southeast.
 He is Chairman of the Board of Kleinfeld, the famous wedding dress emporium in New York.
-He is a member of the Board of Directors of Vishay Intertechnology., a corporation traded on the NYSE.
-He is on the Board of Trustee for The Webb School in Bell Buckle, TN.
-He is a founder of the Plaza Bank of Commerce in San Jose, acquired by Comerica, and has served on its advisory board.
+He is a member of the Board of Directors of Vishay Intertechnology, a corporation traded on the NYSE.
+He is on the Board of Trustees for The Webb School in Bell Buckle, TN.
+He is a founder of the Plaza Bank of Commerce in San Jose (acquired by Comerica) and has served on its advisory board.

 Rogers became one of Hollywood's most popular stars (as measured by TVQ ratings as well as media pulse-takers) by portraying immensely affable leads in such programs as " House Calls " and " M*A*S*H." When TV Guide saluted the 50th anniversary of CBS-TV with a national survey, an American audience poll selected Wayne Rogers and Alan Alda as their favorite comedy duo of all time.
 But Rogers has always been an inveterate risk-taker and has never shied from a good "bad guy" role.
 Always relying on his certainty that no man is a villain to himself, he created one of TV's most memorable villains when he portrayed a dangerously immoral child molester in the critically honored "One Terrific Guy."
 His portrayal made headlines when it prompted a young California girl to confront a molester whose abuse she had feared to expose.
 The man was convicted and sent to prison.
 Also powerful were his depiction of an insensitive but redeemable auto-dealer-cum-jazz musician in "The Gig," a corrupt politician in the mini-series "Bluegrass" and a wife-rapist in "The Killing Time" with Kiefer Sutherland.